nais/doc/docs/basics/teams.md

 gcloud projects add-iam-policy-binding <PROJECT_ID> --member=user:<FIRSTNAME>.<LASTNAME>@nav.no --role=<ROLE_NAME> --condition="expression=request.time < timestamp('$(date -v '+1H' -u +'%Y-%m-%dT%H:%M:%SZ')'),title=temp_access"
 ```

-As an example, if you'd want to view your teams Storage buckets, you'll need the `roles/storage.objectViewer` role.
+As an example, if you'd want to view your team's Storage buckets, you'll need the `roles/storage.objectViewer` role.
 It's always smart to only give out [temporary access](#temporary-access).

 This can also be leveraged to give a user belonging to a different team access to _your_ team's resources.